 Welcome to Music Together®!
 Please take a moment to review these important policies and take note of their location so that you may reference them during our session for answers to most FAQs.
-Any questions, just speak with your teacher before or after class, or call Pamela Hegner, Administrative Assistant, at the contact information above.
+Any questions, just speak with your teacher before or after class, or call or email Pamela Hegner, Administrative Assistant (see our Contact Us page).
 Thank you for your cooperation!

 Each new family enrolled in Music Together receives a booklet and DVD entitled “Music Together at Home: Helping Your Child Grow Musically.”
 Taking a moment to read this booklet and watch the 15-minute DVD, in which you will hear directly from the co-creators of the program, Kenneth Guilmartin and Lili Levinowitz, is the start of your experience with Music Together.
 We hope you will enjoy and revisit them as you make Music Together a part of your family’s life!
 Returning families: please let your teacher know if you need a replacement copy.
 We hope you will return to this booklet and DVD at various points along the way.

 As parents ourselves, we know that it is hard to get out of the house with kids sometimes!
 However, ritual is an important aspect of Music Together and the “Hello Song” is a important way to prepare ourselves for the engaging musical activities that follow.
 Please try not to miss this important ritual each week!

 In order to provide a smooth transition between classes, every effort will be made to begin and end classes on time.
 We encourage you to arrive a few minutes before your class time.
 It will make your child’s adjustment easier and give you both a chance to catch up with friends before class begins.
 If there is a class in session when you arrive, please wait outside the classroom until the previous class is dismissed.
 This is a good time to visit the bathroom, wash hands, get comfortable and into the musical mood before your class begins!